 Definition

 A proxy server is an intermediary between a user and the internet.
-It's a dedicated computer or software system that acts as a gateway between an endpoint device, such as a computer, and a server on the internet.
-The proxy server facilitates user access to requested services, such as web browsing, streaming media and file downloads.
+It's a dedicated computer or software-driven service that acts as an intermediary or gateway between an endpoint or client device, such as a computer, and a server on the internet.
+The computer makes requests for resources and the server provides those resources.
+The proxy server facilitates user access to the requested services, such as web browsing, streaming media and file downloads.

-The proxy server can exist on the same machine as a firewall server, or it can be on a separate server, which forwards requests through the firewall.
+The proxy server can exist on the same machine as a firewall server, or it can be on a separate server that forwards requests through the firewall.

 An advantage of a proxy server is that its cache can serve all users.
 If one or more internet sites are frequently requested, these are likely to be in the proxy's cache, which improves user response time.
 A proxy can also log its interactions, which can be helpful for troubleshooting.